 Smoothies and Smoothie Bowls are all the rage.
 On the surface, smoothies are one of the easiest meals/snacks to prepare in my opinion.
-However, when you throw in special diets, picky eaters, or food allergies, it can get a little complicated.
+However, when you throw in restricted diets, selective/picky eaters, or food allergies, it can get a little complicated.

-Today we’re going to break down smoothie basics so you can have an idea of how to pair items that are safe for you.
-We’ll also cover ingredients, leftovers, and flavor profiles.
+Today I’m going to break down smoothie basics so you can have an idea of how to pair items that are safe for you.
+We’ll also look at ingredients, leftovers, and flavour profiles.
 At the end of this article you’ll find two delicious smoothie recipes.

 Fruits That Work Well In Smoothies

 Here’s the great news: just about every fruit can work well in a smoothie.
 More than anything, it’s important to pair fruits well.
-Try to avoid flavors that clash when paired together such as pineapple and plum.
-While pairings will be subjective to personal taste, keep this in mind when serving a picky eater.
+Try to avoid flavours that clash when paired together such as pineapple and plum.
+Whilst pairings will be subjective to personal taste, keep delicious pairings in mind when serving a selective/picky eater.

 Related Recipe: Star Smoothie

 The key to incorporating vegetables in your smoothie, especially where children are concerned, is to use vegetables that are mild in taste.
 If you want to include greens, spinach is an excellent choice for kids, as compared to kale.
 That’s not to say that kids won’t enjoy kale, but it’s something to keep in mind if your kiddo is in the picky eating phase.

 I like to freeze vegetables to add to smoothies.
 This reduces the amount of ice you need to add, prevents the smoothie from becoming super watery, and adds the extra benefits of vegetables.
 The kids like when I use zucchini.